lerna-lite/lerna-lite/README.md

 ## About Lerna-Lite

 Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) since it only has a limited subset of commands from Lerna, which itself has 15 commands, while Lerna-Lite only includes half of them (and a few of them are optional).
 Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers and the need for an all-in-one tool ,which includes built-in workspaces functionalities, is no longer necessary.
-Lerna-Lite is built around this new reality and its CLI is only including the minimum commands which are `init`, `info`, `publish` and `version`, while other commands are available as optional and separate installation (`exec`, `list`, `run`, ...).
+Lerna-Lite is built around this new reality and its CLI is only including the minimum commands which are `init`, `publish` and `version`, while other commands are available as optional and separate installation (`exec`, `list`, `run`, ...).
 In summary, Lerna-Lite is more modular than the original Lerna and so you'll end up installing less dependencies, this also makes it more versatile to use with other tools like Turborepo, pnpm and others...

 As a summary, Lerna-Lite assumes, and requires you to pre-setup your Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, `add` and `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** adding Lerna-Lite.